![]() |

-Here are more than two dozen literary magazines that pay $100 and up for fiction and personal essays.
+Here are three dozen literary magazines that pay $100 and up for fiction and personal essays.
 (Poetry rates vary.)
-None charge submission fees.
+Some charge submission fees.
 Nearly all have reading periods, so check their guidelines carefully.

 For hundreds of paying markets, broken down by genre, see: Paying Markets.